Virginia Tech®home

 Each diversity scholar brings gifts of service, culture, and experience.
 As recognition of these gifts, each scholar will receive $300 for the contributions offered to the university.
 Additionally, if a student presents their project at a conference, the Graduate School will assist with the conference fees and/or travel, with approval.

-Office of Recruitment, Diversity, and Inclusion
+Office of Diversity, Inclusion, and Strategic Partnerships

 ordi@vt.edu